 Wrapping the Yarn

-- Be careful not to loop the yarn over both needles.
+Loop the working yarn (the yarn coming from the ball) over the point of the right-hand needle, going counter-clockwise.
+Be careful not to loop the yarn over both needles.

-Pulling the Loop Through
+Bring the Loop Through to the Front

 The goal of this step is to keep the loop you just made on the right-hand needle while bringing it to the front of the work.
 The slip knot stays on the left-hand needle.

-Finishing the Stitch
+Finish Adding the Stitch

-To cast on the desired number of stitches, simply keep repeating these steps until you have the required... number of stitches on your needle.
+You now have two stitches on the left-hand needle, and you can continue.
+You will want to repeat these steps until you have the required number of stitches on your needle.